plaid/pattern/README.md

 ## Architecture

-As a modern full-stack application, Pattern consists of multiple services handling different segments of the stack:
+As a modern full-stack application, Pattern consists of multiple services handling different segments of the stack, as described in the following sections:
+Plaid Pattern - Client
+Plaid Pattern - Server
+Plaid Pattern - Databse
+Plaid Pattern - ngrok

 -   [`database`][database-readme] runs a [PostgreSQL][postgres] database
 -   [`server`][server-readme] runs an application back-end server using [NodeJS] and [Express]